 Sunk Cost Fallacy (Definition + Examples)

 Let’s say you sign up online for a free yoga class.
-But the day of the class, you feel sick and you don’t want to go to the class.
+But on the day of the class, you feel sick, and you don’t want to go to the class.

 Do you go?

 What about this?
 The yoga class wasn’t free.
-You paid $15 to go to the class, but you still feel sick on the day of the class.
+You paid $15 to attend the class, but you still feel sick on the day of the class.

 Do you still go?

 Most likely, you may or may not go to the free class.
-But you’re not alone if you decide to stick out the $15 yoga class because you had already paid.
+But you’re not alone if you stick out the $15 yoga class because you have already paid.
 If you decide to go, you’ve fallen into the trap of the sunk cost fallacy.

 sunk cost fallacy